CamBasinger/Python-_Portfolio/README.md

 # Cameron_Basinger_Python_Portfolio
-This is my portfolio of python code that I learned in BISC 450C with Dr. Vandenbrink
+This is my portfolio of python code that I learned in BISC 450C with Dr. Vandenbrink.
+This class was my first ever experience with coding anything and first time using python.
+While there was a harsh adjusting period, once I got the hang of it, python and coding was fun and informative.
+Using these skills in a bioinformatics space, for any person, would be beneficial and help further your understanding of your own field.
+I hope in the future to have to apply the skills that I learned in a real world situation.

 # Using Jupyter Notebooks